How do I get a Library Card?

 Can I make a memorial donations?

-The Bay City Library Association accepts memorial and honor donations to help supplement the book budget for the Bay City Public Library.
+The Bay City Library Association, a 501(c)3 nonprofit agency, accepts memorial and honor donations to help supplement the book budget for the Bay City Public Library.
 A form is available at the library to be filled out with your name, acknowledgment information, and preferred type of book.
+These donations are tax deductible, and an acknowledgement letter is provided from the Bay City Library Association.